firemark/pixelopolis/docsrc/articles/schema/properties.rst

 Functions
 ----------

-Is possible to use special functions in properties.
+It is possible to use special functions in properties.

 random
 ^^^^^^^^

-Randoms integer between A and B
+Random integer between A and B

 Usage: